Ross County Court Records

 Records that are restricted or confidential include:

-- Social security numbers, financial account numbers, and other personal identifiers that must be redacted under Superintendence Rule 44 through Rule 47 before public access is provided
+• Social security numbers, financial account numbers, and other personal identifiers that must be redacted under Superintendence Rules 44 through 47 before public access is provided

-Courts in Ross County follow the statewide redaction and access requirements.
-Clerks are responsible for removing or redacting protected personal information from publicly accessible documents before releasing copies.
+Ross County courts follow the statewide redaction and access requirements.
+Clerks must remove or redact protected personal information from publicly accessible documents before releasing copies.
 If a record has been sealed by court order, it will not appear in public docket searches and cannot be obtained without a subsequent order from the court that sealed it.

-Copy fees for court records follow a standard schedule.
+Copy fees follow a standard schedule.
 The Ross County Clerk of Courts generally charges $0.05 per page for standard copies and $1.00 per page for certified copies, consistent with common pleas court fee schedules across Ohio.
 Payment is accepted in person by cash, check, or money order.
-Fees for specific document types, such as certified copies of judgments or exemplified copies, may vary; requesters should confirm with the relevant clerk’s office.
+Fees for specific document types—such as certified copies of judgments or exemplified copies—may vary; confirm with the relevant clerk's office before submitting payment.

 Ross County Criminal Court Records

-Criminal cases in Ross County are adjudicated by the General Division of the Court of Common Pleas (felonies and serious criminal matters) and the Chillicothe Municipal Court (misdemeanors and traffic offenses).
-The Ross County Court also handles certain minor misdemeanor and traffic cases arising outside the Chillicothe Municipal Court’s territorial jurisdiction.
+Criminal cases in Ross County are split between the General Division of the Court of Common Pleas, which handles felonies and serious criminal matters, and the Chillicothe Municipal Court, which handles misdemeanors and traffic offenses.
+The Ross County Court also handles certain minor misdemeanor and traffic cases arising outside the Chillicothe Municipal Court's territorial jurisdiction.

-Felony criminal records — Felony indictments, arraignment entries, plea records, trial transcripts, sentencing entries, and post-conviction filings are maintained by the Ross County Clerk of Courts.
-These records can be searched through the court’s online docket or obtained in person at:
+Felony indictments, arraignment entries, plea records, trial transcripts, sentencing entries, and post-conviction filings are maintained by the Ross County Clerk of Courts.
+You can search these records through the court's online docket or obtain them in person at:

 Ross County Clerk of Courts